-- 1.3.1 "Accrued day off" means a day accrued as a result of the method of working ordinary hours where employees are rostered off on various days of the week during a particular work cycle, such that employees may have one or more days off during that cycle. - 1.3.2 "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.3.3 "Agricultural College" means a college declared to be an Agricultural College in terms of the provisions of the Agricultural Colleges Act 1994. - 1.3.4 "Board" means a Board of Trustees constituted under the Agricultural Colleges Act 1994. - 1.3.5 "Casual employee" means an employee, other than a "Part-time employee" as defined in clause 1.3.11, who is engaged and paid on an hourly basis to work for less than the ordinary weekly working hours of a full-time employee. - 1.3.6 "Classification level" means a level comprising a number of Paypoints in the Operational stream through which employees will be eligible to progress. - 1.3.7 "Chief Cook" means an employee appointed as a Chief Cook who has the supervision of the work and/or employees in any kitchen where there is more than one Cook continually employed and who may also be engaged in preparing or cooking any kind of food. - 1.3.8 "Commission" means the Queensland Industrial Relations Commission. - 1.3.9 "Cook" means an employee wholly or principally engaged in preparing or cooking any kind of food such as poultry, fish, meat, vegetables, etc. Employees engaged in cooking eggs or making toast, teas or bouillon or similar drinks will not be considered to be doing the work of a Cook. - 1.3.10 "Director" means the person appointed under the Agricultural Colleges Act 1994 as Chief Executive Officer of a college and who is responsible for the day to day management of a college. - 1.3.11 "Employer" means a Board constituted under the Agricultural Colleges Act 1994 or a Director of a college where a Board has formally delegated its responsibility. - 1.3.12 "Gardener" means an employee appointed as a Gardener who is engaged in the preparation, planting and tending garden beds in addition to general maintenance of college grounds, lawns, etc. - 1.3.13 "Generic level statement" means a broad, concise statement of the duties, skills and responsibilities indicative of a given Classification level. - 1.3.14 "Increment" means an increase in wages for an employee from one Paypoint to the next highest Paypoint. - 1.3.15 "Operational stream" comprises those positions, the duties of which apply to various functional areas, the incumbents of which are required to possess a range of skills appropriate to the stream. - 1.3.16 "Part-time employee" means an employee, other than a "Casual employee" as defined in clause 1.3.4, who is engaged to work regular hours each week and whose ordinary daily working hours are worked continuously exclusive of meal times according to operational requirements. - 1.3.17 "Paypoint" means the specific rate of remuneration payable to an employee within a Classification level. - 1.3.18 "Single hand Cook" means an employee who is employed as a Cook and who does not have the assistance of other Cooks. - 1.3.19 "Union" means the Australian Liquor, Hospitality and Miscellaneous Workers Union, Queensland Branch, Union of Employees.
+1.3.1 "Accrued day off" means a day accrued as a result of the method of working ordinary hours where employees are rostered off on various days of the week during a particular work cycle, such that employees may have one or more days off during that cycle.

+- 1.3.2 "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.3.3 "Agricultural College" means the Australian Agricultural College or the Australian Agricultural College Employing Office in terms of the provisions of the Agricultural College Act 2005. - 1.3.4 "Board" means the Board of the Corporation constituted under the Agricultural College Act 2005. - 1.3.5 "Casual employee" means an employee, other than a "Part-time employee" as defined in clause 1.3.11, who is engaged and paid on an hourly basis to work for less than the ordinary weekly working hours of a full-time employee. - 1.3.6 "Classification level" means a level comprising a number of Paypoints in the Operational stream through which employees will be eligible to progress. - 1.3.7 "Chief Cook" means an employee appointed as a Chief Cook who has the supervision of the work and/or employees in any kitchen where there is more than one Cook continually employed and who may also be engaged in preparing or cooking any kind of food. - 1.3.8 "Commission" means the Queensland Industrial Relations Commission. - 1.3.9 "Cook" means an employee wholly or principally engaged in preparing or cooking any kind of food such as poultry, fish, meat, vegetables, etc. Employees engaged in cooking eggs or making toast, teas or bouillon or similar drinks will not be considered to be doing the work of a Cook. - 1.3.10 "Director" means the person appointed under the Agricultural College Act 2005 as Chief Executive Officer of the Agricultural College and who is responsible for the day to day management of the Agricultural College. - 1.3.11 "Employer" means the Australian Agricultural College or Australian Agricultural College Employing Office established under the Agricultural College Act 2005. - 1.3.12 "Gardener" means an employee appointed as a Gardener who is engaged in the preparation, planting and tending garden beds in addition to general maintenance of college grounds, lawns, etc. - 1.3.13 "Generic level statement" means a broad, concise statement of the duties, skills and responsibilities indicative of a given Classification level. - 1.3.14 "Increment" means an increase in wages for an employee from one Paypoint to the next highest Paypoint. - 1.3.15 "Operational stream" comprises those positions, the duties of which apply to various functional areas, the incumbents of which are required to possess a range of skills appropriate to the stream. - 1.3.16 "Part-time employee" means an employee, other than a "Casual employee" as defined in clause 1.3.4, who is engaged to work regular hours each week and whose ordinary daily working hours are worked continuously exclusive of meal times according to operational requirements. - 1.3.17 "Paypoint" means the specific rate of remuneration payable to an employee within a Classification level. - 1.3.18 "Single hand Cook" means an employee who is employed as a Cook and who does not have the assistance of other Cooks. - 1.3.19 "Union" means United Voice, Industrial Union of Employees, Queensland.